pebreo/pebreo.github.io/midgame/part1-ose.md

 We covered a lot.
 But even with the pieces in place, we still have to play our cards right.

+The relentless march of technology presents both opportunities and challenges.
+While it automates tasks and improves efficiency, it can also leave some workers behind, leading to people losing their livelihoods.
+For some its temporay, for others permanent and devastating.
+Can you imagine yourself in their situation?

+Furthermore, developed countries face a unique set of problems – declining birth rates and rising divorce rates.

+Finally, the high cost of essential resources like housing and farming equipment creates a barrier to entry for many.
+The challenges are big so we need novel, bold solutions: the freedom dividend, polyamory / ethical non-monogamy (ENM), and open-source models.

 Here I present plans to help bridge us to The Endgame.
 However, these actions must be done first before we reach GOAT World.

 ## Why it would work